Return to Bay Street Program (RTBS)

 - Visibility across the industry (and media);

-- Opportunity to gain recent work experience and relaunched network.
+- Opportunity to gain recent work experience and relaunch network.

 Prospective candidates receive:

-- Opportunity to attend a half-day workshop to update their professional skills and industry knowledge;
+- Opportunity to attend a half-day informational webinar to learn more about the program and gain industry knowledge;

 - Opportunity to attend an interview skills workshop with HR leaders to practice and receive feedback on interviews;